 Look how petite it is: 18.2 x 14.5 x 15.8 inches with the water tank built inside.
 What’s unique about this design is that the toilet is electrical- meaning the flushing mechanism is all electrical.

 It can be placed anywhere from 9’ - 20’ away from the main waste drain pipe.
 It uses a macerating system that chops all the waste into a slurry, that is then pumped through a 1” pipe to the waste drain.

 Also, the flush is triggered by a button, so you can choose either 1 gallon or 1.28 gallons per flush.

 Second stop: TOTO Aquia.

 I love TOTO.
-These four letters synonyms for the word "quality."
+The four letters synonym for the word "quality."

-This toilet is equipped with a unique weapon: dual flush.
+This toilet is equipped with a unique weapon: the dual flush.
 This feature gives you two options of flush: 0.9 GPF light flush or 1.6 GPF heavy flush.
-Simply adding this feature to your toilet, you will be amazed how much water it saves you.
+You will be amazed by how much water is saved simply by adding this feature to your toilet.

 Here I present to you the GALBA 24.5" 24" 25" Inch Small Toilet, the space saver.

-It feels like a normal full size toilet, but in actuality, its great for small bathrooms.
+It feels like a normal fully sized toilet, but in actuality, it’s great for small bathrooms.

-It comes with a soft-close toilet seat which makes it a very nice touch.
-Don't worry, it's freaking comfortable.
-Installation of it is fairly easy, so once it's in, it's solid.
+It comes with a soft-close toilet seat which gives it a very nice touch.
+Don't worry, it's unbelievably comfortable.
+Installation is fairly easy, so once it's in, it's solid.